lightbend/kalix-jvm-sdk/sdk/spring-sdk/README.md

 ```

 > **Note:** all samples mentioned earlier include some Integration Tests as well that can be consulted if one is looking for real examples.

-## Upcoming features

-Here's a list of the features that we are working on for the short-term:

-- ACLs definition
-- Timers support
-- Unit testing
-- Calling other Kalix services

-And much more to come later. :)